gramener/gramex-guide/init/README.md

 Note: `gramex init` is **optional**.
 You can create a Gramex project from scratch by just creating an empty `gramex.yaml`.

+Run `gramex`.
+This will start Gramex and show an output like this:

+<asciinema-player src="gramex-run.rec" cols="100" rows="20" idle-time-limit="0.5" font-size=""></asciinema-player>

+Open <http://localhost:9988/> in your browser, and you should see the sample app.

 <script src="../node_modules/asciinema-player/resources/public/js/asciinema-player.js"></script>